Fairbridge (charity)

 Fairbridge was a UK charity that supported young people aged 13–25 from 1987.
 Each year it supported around 3,700 disengaged young people who were either not in education, employment or training – or at risk of becoming so – at one of its fifteen centres on the country.

-In January 2011 it was announced that Fairbridge would become part of The Prince's Trust.
+In January 2011 it was announced that Fairbridge would become part of The Prince's Trust, becoming the Fairbridge Programme, a subset of opportunities offered to Young People.
+Seven to Eight years later the Princes Trust had removed all traces of the Fairbridge programme, sometimes leaving little to no support offered to disengaged Young People.

 History

 Fairbridge is the result of the merging of two organisations, the Drake Fellowship and the Fairbridge Society.

 The Fairbridge Society was established in 1909 by Kingsley Fairbridge.
 Moved by the levels of deprivation he saw in inner city areas of England, he established a charity to offer opportunities and education abroad to young people from broken homes.
-Currently (2017) The Independent Inquiry into Child Sexual Abuse (IICSA), in full public hearings, is investigating the sexual abuse of children who were removed from British institutions and families between 1947 and the 70s, and taken to Australia and Canada by various charities and churches, including the Fairbridge Society.
+In 2017 the Independent Inquiry into Child Sexual Abuse (IICSA), in full public hearings, investigated and reported on the sexual abuse of children who were removed from British institutions and families between 1947 and the 70s, and taken to Australia and Canada by various charities and churches, including the Fairbridge Society.

-Operation Drake was launched in 1978 at the suggestion of The Prince of Wales.
+Operation Drake was launched in 1978 at the suggestion of King Charles III.
 It was a two-year, round-the-world venture in which 400 young people from 27 nations worked with scientists and servicemen on projects in 16 countries.
-John Mogg (British Army officer)(also known as Sir Herbert John Mogg) was a chairman of the Operation Drake Fellowship.
+Sir John Mogg was a chairman of the Operation Drake Fellowship.

 In 1980, George Thurstan, one of the organisers of Operation Drake, formed the Drake Fellowship to help under-privileged young people from centres based in the heart of the inner cities.

 In 1987, the Drake Fellowship merged with the Fairbridge Society to become Fairbridge Drake, and in 1992 the name was changed to Fairbridge.

 In 2007, Venture Trust separated from Fairbridge to become an independent charity.

 Fairbridge's patron was Princess Alexandra, The Honourable Lady Ogilvy, its president was Damon Buffini and vice-presidents were Lady Dodds-Parker and Sir William McAlpine.

 In April 2011, Fairbridge was taken over by The Prince's Trust.
 The Prince's Trust then delivered "The Fairbridge Programme" using a similar model.
+By December 2022, The Fairbridge programme was no longer appearing on the official website.

-By December 2022, The Fairbridge Programme was no longer appearing on the official web-site.
+In May 2023, The Guardian newspaper reported that "surviving victims of 'farm school' abuse will only receive £2,000 each from Prince's Trust, which took over liabilities of Fairbridge Society."